UCL/git-novice/_extras/discuss.md

 have the file, if you were to retrieve that specific commit.

 ~~~
-$ git commit -m 'Removing info on Nibiru.
-It is not a real planet!'
+$ git commit -m 'Removing info on Invisible ink.
+It is not an edible sauce!'
 ~~~
 {: .language-bash}